QuickenLoans/cache_worker/README.md

 ### Error Insulation

-Data workers will catch and log any errors that arise from `init()` or `load()`.
+Cache workers will catch and log any errors that arise from `init()` or `load()`.
 Callers will not need to be overly cautious (catching errors) when reaching for data if they prefer to gracefully continue on failures.

 ### Options for `&fetch/1` and `&get/2`

-These functions allow access to the data in the data worker's bucket.
+These functions allow access to the data in the cache worker's bucket.
 The following options are available:

 * `:skip_save` - When set to `true` and `&load/1` is invoked to load a value,